Angel2367716/liri-node-app/README.md

 * OMBD API

 ## Using LiriBot to search for OMDB movies<h3>
- 1. On the console run the LiriBot file as a node command and then type in get-movie followed by the movie you would like to search for (in this case the movie is "the matrix")
+ 1. On the console run the LiriBot file as a node command and then type in get-movie followed by the movie you would like to search for inside quotation marks (in this case the movie is "the lord of the rings").
+Note if the use does not type the movie name inside quotation marks the console command will not work properly.
   ![](images/movieSearch1.PNG)

  2. After hitting enter the console log will dsiplay information on the movie searched